DmitryBurnaev/starlette-web/docs/notes/database_session_scopes.md

 errors in production.

-If you are implementing your own class for AsyncSession, make sure to wrap `__aexit__` method with `asyncio.shield`, to prevent incorrect closing behavior when task is cancelled (i.e., on websocket 1001 error).
+If you are implementing your own class for AsyncSession, make sure to wrap `__aexit__` method with `anyio.CancelScope(shield=True)`, to prevent incorrect closing behavior when task is cancelled (i.e., on websocket 1001 error).